opensensorhub/osh-docs/docs/architecture.md

 Process chains can be configured using the SensorML language so that new algorithms can be easily created without writing any code simply by connecting basic functions in the diagram editor (not currently available).
 However, the use of SensorML is not required and one can also write a plain Java plugin compliant with the processing API for implementing a particular algorithm.

-### Example Configuration
+### Example Deployment

-The diagram below shows an example configuration with one sensor, one processing module, one storage module, SOS and SPS web services :
+The diagram below shows an example OSH instance configured with one sensor, one processing module, one storage module, SOS and SPS web services :

 ![Example Bus](images/bus_example.png "Example Bus")